lorin/resilience-engineering/graceful-extensibility.md

 * Events will occur at some rate and of some size and of some kind that increase the risk of saturation - exhausting the remaining CfM
 * Brittleness is how rapidly a unit's eprformance declines when it nears and reaches its boundaries.
-* The range of adaptive behavior of a UAB is a model of fitness
+* The range of adaptive behavior of a UAB is a model of fitness.
-* Events that occur near or outside a UAB's boundary increases the risk of stauration, and this occurs independent ofhow well that UAB matches responses to demands
+* Events that occur near or outside a UAB's boundary increases the risk of stauration, and this occurs independent ofhow well that UAB matches responses to demands.

 ### Adaptive capacities are regulated to manage the risk of saturating CfM / Risk of saturation is monitored and regulated
-* The work required to adapt and handle changing demands increases as CfM decreases
+* The work required to adapt and handle changing demands increases as CfM decreases.
-* As risk of saturation increases and CfM approaches exhaustion, UABs need to adapt to stretch or extend their base range of adaptive behavior to accomodate surprises
+* As risk of saturation increases and CfM approaches exhaustion, UABs need to adapt to stretch or extend their base range of adaptive behavior to accomodate surprises.

 ## Network of adaptive units
 ### No UAB can have sufficient ability to regulate CfM to manage the risk of saturation alone / Synchronization across multiple units of adaptive behavior in a network is necessary